RobVergano/pands-project-/README.md

 ``
 atm list values[petal length][petal width][sepal length][sepal width]:  ([1.464, 4.26, 5.552], [0.2439999999999999, 1.3259999999999998, 2.026], [5.005999999999999, 5.936, 6.587999999999998], [3.4180000000000006, 2.7700000000000005, 2.9739999999999998])
 ``
-4. The same process will be used to calculate the standar deviation.
+4. The same process will be used to calculate the standard deviation.
 5. Now we have all the data arranged so we can create the bar graph.
 First, we are going to arrange the data and values for the graph bar.
 ``
 data = {"Iris setosa": atm[0][0],"Iris versicolor":atm[0][1],"Iris virginica":atm[0][2]}